jeksn/jeksn.me/content/reading-list.md

 ## Currently Reading:

 - Against the Day / Thomas Pynchon
-- Why Read? / Mark Edmundson
 - In the Heart of the Heart of the Country / William H. Gass
+- Hamlet / William Shakespeare
+- Stoner / John Williams

 ## 2024